 Katja Seizinger had won the Women's Downhill in Lillehammer in 1994.
 At the Nagano Winter Games, Seizinger became the first skier, male or female, to win the Olympic Downhill twice.
 She earned a third gold medal by winning the Alpine combined event.
 She also earned a bronze medal in the Giant Slalom.
 She topped off her remarkable season in 1998 by winning the Overall World Cup for the second time.

 US Alpine Ski racer Picabo Street won the Super-G at the 1998 Winter Olympics.
 After a devastating knee injury in 1996, Picabo Street was determined to compete in the upcoming Winter Olympics in 1998.
 Going into the Olympic Winter Games Nagano 1998, Street had only been back racing for eight weeks and had seen her World Cup ranking drop to 41st.
-But in Nagano Street delivered one of the best performances of her career beating Austrian Michaela Dorfmeister by just .01 seconds, earning her only Olympic gold medal of her career.
+But in Nagano Street, she delivered one of the best performances of her career beating Austrian Michaela Dorfmeister by just .01 seconds, earning her only Olympic gold medal of her career.
 Another Austrian, Alexandra Meissnitzer rounded up the podium 0.07 seconds behind Picabo Street.

 Italy's Deborah Compagnoni won the gold medal in the Giant Slalom.
 It was her third gold medal after winning the Super-G event in Albertville in 1992, and the Giant Slalom in Lillehammer in 1994.